nissedanielsen/chatty/README.md

 # Chatty

 Chatty is a real-time chat application with AI bot capabilities.
+Clients establish a handshake via WebSocket for real-time communication, and messages are processed through Kafka events.
 Users can engage in conversations and interact with an LLM-powered bot using the `@bot` command.

 # Tech Stack